Andrew Tilles

+C. Andrew "Cap" Tilles (November 25, 1865 – November 22, 1951) was an American business magnate and philanthropist.
+Based in St. Louis, Missouri, his C.A.T. investment syndicate was involved in cigar manufacturing, real estate, stock holdings, and brokerage services.
+It also acquired a near-monopoly on horse racing tracks outside of coastal states and brought major changes to the industry.

+Later in life, Tilles turned to philanthropy.
+He started a $1 million foundation for the education of poor children, funded and developed three municipal parks, and performed other charitable acts.

-Andrew "Cap" Tilles (November 25, 1865 – November 22, 1951) was an American business magnate and philanthropist.
-At an early age, Tilles adopted his childhood nickname of Cap, which he used for the rest of his life.
-Tilles revolutionized the United States horse racing industry.
-Later in life, Tilles dedicated his resources to philanthropic projects in St. Louis, Missouri.
-In 1896, he co-founded and actively ran an investment syndicate that dominated the US horse racing industry through World War I. The investment syndicate became known in the media as the "Big Three," after its three principal partners: Louis A. Cella, Samuel W. Adler, and C. A. Tilles.
+In 1896, he co-founded and ran an investment syndicate that dominated the US horse racing industry through World War I. The investment syndicate became known in the media as the "Big Three," after its three principal partners: Louis A. Cella, Samuel W. Adler, and C. A. Tilles.
 The syndicate was officially known as C.A.T., which was short for the Cella, Adler, and Tilles partnership.

 In 1905, Tilles was forced to close his race tracks, as a result of progressive politics abolishing gambling in Missouri.
 The closing of the tracks eventually resulted in a multimillion-dollar personal fortune for Tilles with the sale of the partnership's land holdings in St. Louis.
 The Delmar Race track land was particularly lucrative property for sale and development along the famed Loop of Delmar Boulevard.
 Tilles used his fortune to expand C.A.T. across the country.
 By 1914, Tilles had acquired 25 horse racing tracks across the United States, the most of any investor in US history.
 In 1901, he founded the Western Turf Association, which eventually monopolized the Midwestern and Southern track systems.
-By World War I, the Big Three had acquired most every major non-coastal horse race track in the heart of the country, with the exceptions of Hawthorne Race Course in Chicago and Churchill Downs.
+By World War I, the Big Three had acquired most major non-coastal horse race tracks, with the exceptions of Hawthorne Race Course in Chicago and Churchill Downs.
 As president, Tilles revolutionized the horse racing industry by introducing electricity to the game, developing the modern system of licensing book makers, and holding the first-ever recorded instance of night racing.